maxrohleder/3GaengeFuerCharly/backend/README.md

 **_Deployment:_**

 Setup the gcloud command line tool following these [instructions](https://cloud.google.com/functions/docs/quickstart).
+Follow [these steps](https://cloud.google.com/appengine/docs/standard/nodejs/building-app/deploying-web-service) to setup the project for deployment.

 Set production flag in api-server.js to false, then: